 Eyam Museum is a good place to visit to learn more about this tragic time and a good rainy day activity.
 A series of information panels, film shows and displays help bring this amazing story of isolation and survival to life.
 You can also rent an audio trail and follow the plague story around the village from here.

-Opposite Eyam Hall and next to the village stocks (perfect photo opportunity!) is a free information centre.
+Opposite Eyam Hall and next to the village stocks (perfect photo opportunity!) is an information and craft centre.
 This is just a small room with written displays, but if you’re new to the area and the museum is closed, it’s the perfect stop for some background history on the village.

 7. Cucklett Delf